reactjstampabay/rehacked-spa-basics-wwc/README.md

 ### Explanation

-* Because it encapsulates Webpack, Babel, and PostCSS, we have to understnd how `create-react-app` builds your application
+* Because it encapsulates Webpack, Babel, and PostCSS, we have to understand how `create-react-app` builds your application
 * By default, you get served an autoreloading webserver which will reload itself on JavaScript, CSS, or asset changes